particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 These steps can be automated using a script which can greatly speed up the process of performing the steps on multiple devices.

-Note the [Particle API rate limits](/reference/device-cloud/api/#api-rate-limits) when designing your scripts to do batch processing of many devices.
+Be aware of the [Particle API rate limits](/reference/device-cloud/api/#api-rate-limits) when designing your scripts to do batch processing of many devices.

 The following script is intended as an example for the batch provisioning of a list of devices.
 It is written in Bash and the first line has a -x that will produce a verbose output for debugging purposes.
 In the manufacturing flow it may be necessary to remove this -x in order to capture only the responses from each API endpoint call.